 We are actively working with businesses in all industries to provide whatever solution possible.
 Other business financing companies have reportedly paused funding.

-We have also seen industries that are experiencing increases in revenue or have seen minimal decreases in revenue at best.
+We have also seen industries experiencing revenue increases or have seen minimal decreases in revenue at best.
 For this reason, these industries may have an easier time obtaining business loans in the coming weeks/months.

 How Online Lenders Are Responding To Coronavirus